Posted on October 17, 2019

 The above options are generalizations and are not meant to be specific for any particular patient – that is why we have consultations to discuss your options thoroughly and make sure that we are making the best choice for you.
 There are many more details and specifics to go through for each type of procedure, but this broad generalization hopefully helps you start to focus on which type of reconstruction you would like to research further and discuss with your surgeon.

-As a Triple Board Certified Plastic Surgeon I make sure to spend significant time with you to help you realize your goals in breast reconstruction and understand your choices.
+As a Triple Board Certified Plastic Surgeon in Atlanta I make sure to spend significant time with you to help you realize your goals in breast reconstruction and understand your choices.
 With my years of experience and technical expertise, I know that I am more than capable of providing you with a result that exceeds your expectations.

 Renew your look with expert, personalized treatment from Dr. Y. Begin the planning process with a one-on-one plastic surgery consultation in Alpharetta or Atlanta, Georgia.
 We are excited to welcome you to Y Plastic Surgery!